wellcomecollection/storage-service/demo/terraform/readme/limitations.md

     This is sub-optimal for a variety of reasons.

     If non-Wellcome organisations want to use the storage service for real data, then we (Wellcome) need to come up with a better way to deliver software and updates.

+-   **The demo doesn't have any monitoring.**

+    We have proactive monitoring to warn us about issues in the storage service, like:

+    -   A daily report in Slack telling us how many bags were stored, and if any failed unexpectedly or have stalled
+    -   Alarms in Slack for DLQ failures

+    This monitoring isn't provided as part of the demo.

+-   **The demo only keeps your files in a single geographic region and cloud provider.**

+    Ideally, you should keep your files spread across:

+    -   Multiple geographic regions
+    -   Multiple cloud storage providers

+    To keep the demo simple, it only creates two copies of your files in Amazon S3, both in the same region.
+    The storage service also supports replicating to Azure Blob in a different region, but this is not enabled in the demo.